harshattray/seat-layout-plug/README.md

 - **Responsive Design**: Adapts to various screen sizes for a seamless user experience.
 - **User Notifications**: Provides instant feedback for actions like seat selection, booking confirmations, or selection limits.
 - **Configurable Selection Limits**: Set a maximum number of seats a user can select at once.
-- **Persistent State (Optional)**: Seat selections and bookings can persist across sessions using IndexedDB (if `useSeats` hook's IndexedDB features are fully enabled).
+- **Robust Persistent State with IndexedDB**: Leverages IndexedDB to save the state of all seats (available, booked) for each theater configuration.
+This ensures that seat statuses persist across browser sessions and page reloads, providing a consistent experience and simulating a real-world booking system's memory.

 ## Layout Customization